jhumelsine/jhumelsine.github.io/_posts/2026-02-11-computer-science-software-engineering.md

 ***Computer Science is to Software Engineering as Chemistry is to Chemical Engineering***.

-They have a lot in common, but the former of each pair is the science, and the latter is the application.
+They have a lot in common, but the former of each pair is the science, and the latter of each pair is the application.
 Even professionals blur this distinction.

 **Computer Science** is how you get the computer to do what you want it to do.